Harzburg Front

 The Harzburg Front (Harzburger Front) was a short-lived radical right-wing, anti-democratic political alliance in Weimar Germany, formed in 1931 as an attempt to present a unified opposition to the government of Chancellor Heinrich Brüning.
 It was a coalition of the national conservative German National People's Party (DNVP) under millionaire press-baron Alfred Hugenberg with Adolf Hitler's National Socialist German Workers' Party (NSDAP), the leadership of Der Stahlhelm paramilitary veterans' association, the Agricultural League and the Pan-German League organizations.

 Events

 The Front formed on Sunday, 11 October 1931 at a convention of representatives of the varying political groupings styling themselves the "national opposition" at the spa town of Bad Harzburg in the Free State of Brunswick, where the NSDAP's Dietrich Klagges had just been elected State Minister of the Interior.
-By choosing the province, the organizers avoided a rigid approval procedure conducted by the Social Democratic Prussian government as well as possible Communist protests.
-Several local communists were nevertheless arrested being charged with sedition and compromising public security.
+By choosing the province, the organizers avoided a rigid approval procedure, conducted by the Social Democratic Prussian government, as well as possible Communist protests.
+Several local communists were nevertheless arrested.
+They were charged with sedition and compromising public security.
 Many Harzburg citizens appreciated the gathering (and the accompanying revenues).